Winner of the 2006 Richard W. Leopold Prize from the Organization of American Historians

 “Not only has [Schneller] given us his remarkable insight into one man's story of courage, perseverance and determination, but he has framed that dramatic experience within the larger narration of American race relations in the twentieth century….
-Anyone desiring a more complete understanding of African Americans' struggle to desegregate the armed forces will find this book indispensable.”
+Anyone desiring a more complete understanding of African Americans' struggle to desegregate the armed forces will find this book indispensable.”-Journal of American History

 “A marvelous book.
 Schneller takes what might first appear to be a fairly narrow topic and offers a sweeping, well-researched account which places the question of race at the Naval Academy in the context of the Navy and the nation.”

 “This richly researched and judiciously written study facilitates deeper comprehension of how institutional racism preserved white hegemony in the U.S. Navy until Midshipman Wesley Brown detonated its color barrier.”